-All our HHAs are professionals that have undergone comprehensive training and are carefully screened by our HR department.
-Our HHAs ensure the patient’s safety and stability with the guide of a home health care nurse who trains our HHAs with the skills and abilities to match the patient’s needs.
-Multilingual HHAs facilitates in matching patients with aides speaking their most spoken dialect.
+All our HHAs are professionals who have undergone comprehensive training and are carefully screened by our HR department.
+Our HHAs ensure the patient’s safety and stability.
+A home health care nurse trains our HHAs with the skills and abilities to match the patient’s needs.
+Multilingual HHAs facilitate in matching patients with aides speaking their most spoken dialect.

 As part of the consumer directed personal assistance program (CDPAP), personal assistants are non-certified caregivers who are screened, hired, and trained by the client.
 You may already be taking care of a patient at home, or helping a loved one lead a better life.
 By becoming a personal assistant under the CDPAP program of Community, we enable you to get paid for the time you care for your patient.